 Scientific Advice Meetings – Advice for Companies

-In the current regulatory climate there have been significant increases in regulatory requirements and assessment levels of Marketing Authorisation Applications (MAA).
-This in turn has led to an increased requirement for applicants to request scientific advice from the relevant agencies for support in advance of submissions.
+In the current regulatory climate, there have been significant increases in regulatory requirements and assessment levels of Marketing Authorisation Applications (MAA).
+This, in turn, has led to an increased requirement for applicants to request scientific advice from the relevant agencies for support in advance of submissions.
 Scientific Advice (SA) services are offered across many of the competent authorities on a national level and also by the EMA and EDQM, where required.
 Meetings can also be requested with a combination of two or more agencies and examples may include combining a meeting with the EMA and FDA or the HTA (Health Technology assessment) etc.

 Growth in Number of Meetings

-The EMA have reported an increase from approximately 70 scientific advice meetings in 2001 to approximately 600 meetings in 2016 and have stated that obtaining and complying with scientific advice is strongly associated with a positive outcome of a Marketing Authorisation Application, with almost 90% of those who obtain and follow the advice receiving a positive opinion compared to 40% for those who do not follow the advice.
+The EMA has reported an increase from approximately 70 scientific advice meetings in 2001 to approximately 600 meetings in 2016 and has stated that obtaining and complying with scientific advice is strongly associated with a positive outcome of a Marketing Authorisation Application, with almost 90% of those who obtain and follow the advice receiving a positive opinion compared to 40% for those who do not follow the advice.

-The SA meetings are data driven and based on scientific knowledge.
+The SA meetings are data-driven and based on scientific knowledge.
 All information shared is strictly confidential.
-However, it must be noted that although the meeting does not represent a pre-approval of the dossier and the advice received is not legally binding, it is highly recommended that the applicant follows the advice or provides a suitable scientific and data driven justification for deviating from the advice received.
+However, it must be noted that although the meeting does not represent a pre-approval of the dossier and the advice received is not legally binding, it is highly recommended that the applicant follows the advice or provides a suitable scientific and data-driven justification for deviating from the advice received.